Skip to content

 What is crypto liquidation?

-Liquidation occurs when a leveraged position's losses approach the deposited margin.
-The exchange automatically closes the trade to prevent the account from going negative, and the trader loses their margin.
+Liquidation occurs when a leveraged position's unrealized losses approach the deposited margin.
+The exchange automatically closes the trade to prevent the account balance from going negative.
+The trader loses their entire margin for that position.
+On most exchanges, liquidation happens when the remaining margin falls below the maintenance margin requirement.

 How is the liquidation price calculated?

-The calculator uses standard liquidation formulas that apply broadly.
-However, exact liquidation prices vary slightly between exchanges due to different fee structures and maintenance margin tiers.
+The calculator uses standard liquidation formulas that match Binance, Bybit, and OKX closely.
+However, exact liquidation prices can vary slightly due to funding rates, insurance fund deductions, and tiered maintenance margin systems.
+For the most precise number, also check your exchange's built-in calculator.

 More Crypto Tools